BenLauwens/ThinkJulia.jl/docs/src/chap08.md

         end
         i = nextind(word1, i)
     end
-    return true
+    true
 end
 ```

 The first `if` statement checks whether the words are the same length.
 If not, we can return `false` immediately.
 Otherwise, for the rest of the function, we can assume that the words are the same length.
 This is an example of the guardian pattern.

-`i` and `j` are indices: `i` traverses word1 forward while `j` traverses word2 backward.
+`i` and `j` are indices: `i` traverses `word1` forward while `j` traverses `word2` backward.
 If we find two letters that don’t match, we can return `false` immediately.
 If we get through the whole loop and all the letters match, we return `true`.

-The function `prevind` returns the previous valid index of a character.
+The function `lastindex` returns the last valid byte index of a string and `prevind` the previous valid index of a character.

 If we test this function with the words "pots" and "stop", we expect the return value `true`, but we get `false`:

 ```@setup reverse1
+using ThinkJulia
 function isreverse(word1, word2)
     if length(word1) != length(word2)
         return false
     end
-    i = 1
+    i = firstindex(word1)
-    j = sizeof(word2)
+    j = lastindex(word2)
     while j >= 0
         j = prevind(word2, j)
         if word1[i] != word2[j]